AgoraIO/Advanced-Video/Video-Call-with-Chat/OpenDuo-Web/README.md

 ## Introduction

-Built upon the Agora Video SDK and the Agora Signaling SDK, the Agora Web OpenDuo sample app is an open-source demo that integrates video chat into your Web applications.
+Built upon the Agora Video SDK and the Agora RTM SDK, the Agora Web OpenDuo sample app is an open-source demo that integrates video chat into your Web applications.

 This sample app allows you to:
 * Login the signaling server